-In the event that an affiliated institution requests drug testing prior to clinical placement, students will be responsible for the cost.
+If an affiliated institution requests drug testing prior to clinical placement, students will be responsible for the cost.
 If a faculty member or supervisor observes a student demonstrating behavioral changes giving probable cause to believe the student is under the influence of drugs or alcohol, the student will immediately be asked to submit to drug testing, and again, the costs will be borne by the student.
 Refusal to submit for testing warrants immediate program dismissal.